Boris-Barboris/dsubs/arch/Roadmap.rst

         backfires (HTML is a good example).
     + input focus handling, capturing.
     + before\after GuiRender event.
+    + unicode support for onscreen text.

+System and utility:
-    - unicode support for all text
+    - unicode dmutstring support for logging.

 On mouse input:
     GUI elements are static, it's reasonable to handle mouse events only when